OMEGA DIECAST PISTONS - STD 1275

 By special request we now produce a standard bore size piston for the large bore engines, so 1275, 1071 and 970.
 These are ideal for re-linered blocks or where a re-bore is not required, and have proved particularly popular with classic restorers.

-Supplied as a set of four with ring pack, which is also available separately if you require spares.
+Supplied as a set of four with ring pack and gudgeon pins.

 Click the Extra Info and Technical Downloads tabs for more detail.